 Model Weights

 Model weights are the numerical parameters that define a trained neural network's behavior.
-During training, these weights are iteratively adjusted through backpropagation to minimize a loss function, effectively encoding the patterns and knowledge extracted from the training data.
-Once training is complete, the weights are frozen and used as-is during inference to produce predictions from new inputs.
+During training, they are iteratively adjusted through backpropagation to minimize a loss function, effectively encoding the patterns learned from the training data.
+Once training completes, the weights are frozen and used as-is during inference.

-Loading model weights into GPU memory is often the largest component of cold start latency on serverless GPU platforms.
-A 70B parameter model in FP16 requires transferring 140 GB from storage to GPU memory, which can take tens of seconds even with high-speed storage and PCIe connections.
-Optimization strategies include weight pre-staging on local NVMe storage, memory-mapped loading that starts serving before all weights are transferred, model parallelism that distributes weights across multiple GPUs, and quantization that reduces the total data to transfer.
+Loading large weights into GPU memory is often the dominant component of cold-start latency on platforms that scale to zero.
+Optimization strategies include staging weights on local NVMe, memory-mapped loading that begins serving before transfer completes, model parallelism that distributes weights across multiple GPUs, and quantization that reduces the bytes to transfer.
+Custom-hosting subsystems on inference platforms handle weight staging and caching as part of platform infrastructure.

 Related Terms